Movansha/berry-clicker/README.md

 ## Easy to Use (Step by Step)
 - Download the zip file -> https://github.com/Movansha/berry-clicker/releases
-- Extract file named "Berry-Clicker_v1.1.exe"
+- Extract file named "Berry-Clicker_v1.1.exe" and install it.
-- Run the executable
-- Install the application
 - Run the application
 - Adjust the settings according to your needs
 - Press the key you set

+#